unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > >
 > > feature_names
 > > ~~~
-> > In total there are 11 different measured variable.
+> > In total there are 11 different measured variables.
 > {:.solution}
 {:.challenge}